 A dashcam can be an important investment when it comes to peace of mind, and their popularity has been growing.
-According to data from Nextbase 41% of those asked believe that installing a dashcams makes someone a responsible driver.
+According to data from Nextbase, 41% of those asked believe that installing a dash cam makes someone a 'responsible driver.'
 The data also reports that over 24,000 dashcam videos have been reported to the police via the National Dash Cam Safety Portal (NDCSP) in the first six months of 2024.
-It's little wonder that many drivers are opting to fit a dashcam as separate research found that 11% of the 10,000 drivers observed were distracted while driving.
+It's little wonder then that many drivers are opting to fit a dashcam, as separate research found that 11% of the 10,000 drivers observed were distracted while driving.

-The can be some financial benefits to owning a dashcam too; depending on your insurance provider, you can save money on your monthly premiums.
-In the event of an accident a dashcam can be an invaluable piece of kit to help settle any claims.
-In addition to this a dashcam can help your case if you're the victim of a 'crash-for-cash' crime.
-On the subject of crime - a dashcam can also help deter criminals that may want to gain access to your car, as they would opt to avoid being caught on camera.
+There can be some financial benefits to owning a dashcam too; depending on your insurance provider, you can save money on your monthly premiums.
+In the event of an accident, a dashcam can be an invaluable piece of kit to help settle any claims, and even assist your legal position if you were ever a victim of 'crash-for-cash' insurance fraud.
+On the subject of crime - a dashcam with motion sensing security could also help to deter car thieves from stealing your pride and joy.

 Dashcams aren't new technology, in fact they've been around for decades, and you can even trace the earliest iteration of a dashcam to the late 1930s.
-This means that the technology has been refined and improved, and today it means that they're more affordable than ever before.
-You don't have to buy an expensive dashcam to get the same footage and peace of mind, in fact, mini dashcams can do the same job without obstructing your view out of the windscreen.
+Unsurprisingly, this technology has been refined and improved over 90 years, and today they're more affordable than ever before.
+You don't have to buy an expensive dashcam to get the same footage and peace of mind; in fact, mini dashcams can do the same job without obstructing your view out of the windscreen.

-The best budget dashcams 2024 at a glance:
+The best budget dashcams 2025 at a glance

-Be aware that dashcams can be quite pricey, so we've put together some of the best budget options for you to choose from.
-See which dashcam might be the right one for you, and if you don't know what to look for then we've included a handy buying guide at the end of this article.
+Be aware that some dashcams can be pricey, so we've put together some of the best budget options for you to choose from.
+If you don't know what to look for, check out our handy buying guide at the end of this article.

 Editor's choice